anubhavpgit/anubhavpgit.github.io/content/posts/gameoflife.md

 - If the input string contains an odd number of 1s, the output string should be 1.
 - If the input string contains an even number of 1s, the output string should be 0.

+This automaton can be represented as a state machine, with states representing the number of 1s seen so far and transitions based on the input symbols.
+The machine starts in an initial state and transitions between states based on the input symbols, eventually reaching a final state that determines the output.

-Think of it as the smallest part of a machine, that can operate independently and perform a specific task.
+In simpler terms, think of it this way: an automaton is the smallest part of a machine that can operate independently and perform a specific task.
 Breaking this unit further would lead us nowhere, as it is the smallest indivisible part of a machine that can perform a computation.
+Like, a gearbox in a car is an automaton that performs the task of changing gears, and it can't be broken down further into smaller parts that perform any meaningful task.

 # Conway's Game of Life